 The inspiration from Disney movies is still present, featuring several characters like the mad hatter from Alice in Wonderland and Madam Mim as the final boss of sweet land.
 Still, it wasn’t gonna be just a simple retread of the first game.
 The best feature implemented by Yamamoto’s team is how Mickey and Donald are two different characters, with the levels adapting to the different styles of play, while also functioning as difficulty levels.

 Gone for good are both the throwing and butt attacks, instead Mickey and Donald share the same magical (non violent, obviously) mantel sweep to dispose of enemies.
-For some reason, the attack seems to sometimes work at random, which could make sense if the player was engaging harder enemies with more health, but that doesn’t seem to be the case.
+For some reason, the attack seems to sometimes not being enough to instantly dispose of enemies, which could make sense if the player was engaging harder enemies with more health, but that doesn’t seem to be the case.

 As a whole, World of Illusion feels more mature and less uncertain, proof that Yamamoto’s team had grown in years of experience working on the platforming genre.
 Every trick used for Castle (and in Quackshot) is upgraded and improved, the gameplay rhythm is overall more intriguing and better balanced for every kind of player.
-The flow is especially grandiose, with each level naturally rushing into the next, feeling more like a single whole picture rather than various little puzzle pieces to piece together.
+The flow is especially grandiose, with each level naturally rushing into the next, feeling more like a single picture, rather than various little puzzle pieces pieced together to make the gameplay flow.

 The mountain level, the (fantastic) underwater level, the hedge maze: every set piece is memorable and enriched with great level design.
 Yamamoto’s team would – sadly – disband after the release of World of Illusion, she went on to work full time for Disney as a producer, since then she’s been dedicated full time to the Kingdom Hearts series.